 There are no known software or hardware costs tied to the project.
-There is a possibility that certain plugins for the chosen e-commerce platform could cost money, however since it is still unknown which platform is being used and which plugins would be needed, it is not possible to have a predefined budget or costs.
+There is a possibility that certain plugins for the chosen e-commerce platform could cost money, however since it is still unknown which platform is being used and which plugins would be needed, it is not possible to have predefined costs.